zirui-song-18/documentation-website/_field-types/supported-field-types/sparse-vector.md

 For parameter configuration, you can refer to [`sparse ANN configuration`]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-ann-configuration)
 {: .note }

 To increase search efficiency and reduce memory consumption, the `sparse_vector` field automatically performs quantization on the token weight.
 You can adjust the parameter `quantization_ceiling_search` and `quantization_ceiling_ingest` according to different token weight distribution.
 For doc-only queries, we recommend the default value (`16`).
 If you're querying with bi-encoder mode alone, we recommend setting `quantization_ceiling_search` to `3`.
-For doc-only and bi-encoder mode, you can refer to [`sparse ANN configuration`]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-with-pipelines/) for more details.
+For doc-only and bi-encoder mode, you can refer to [`generating sparse vector embeddings automatically`]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-with-pipelines/) for more details.
 {: .note }

 ## Example